-Title: Zaban Hagh is bitter and heavy Materials: Steel Farsi text, Plaster caste mouth Date: 2023-2024
+Title: Zaban Hagh is bitter and heavy Materials: Steel Farsi text, Plaster cast mouth Date: 2023-2024

 Untitled #1 laser cut my poetry on mirror , laser cut persian poetry on handmade wooden comb, mirror tile, foam, 3D printing, gold paint 2024